stuartasiimwe7/AWSInventoryManager/frontend/frontend_README.md

 4. **Optional Tools:**
     - **Redux Dev Tools:** Debug state management in your browser.
-    - **Pesticide Chrome Add-On:** Inspect layout structures visually in Chrome.
+    - **Pesticide for Chrome or CSSViewer on Edge:** Inspect layout structures visually in Chrome and Edge respectively.
+Both can be downloaded from the relevant webstores.

 Open a new directory in Visual Studio Code (VS Code).

 Toggle the integrated terminal using: